TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 18/Leviticus 18.8.md

 ---

-The nakedness of thy father's wife shalt thou not uncover: it is thy father's nakedness.
+"'You shall not uncover the nakedness of your father's wife: it is your father's nakedness.